Air2air/northworks/public/content/c_articles_deadman.md

 ![](/images/dmw-1.jpg)

-Three sisters: Susan Sarandon (center) from the film version of �Dead Man Walking�, flanked by Susan Graham (right) who played the lead in the opera, and the real Sister Helen Prejean.
+Three sisters: Susan Sarandon (center) from the film version of 'Dead Man Walking', flanked by Susan Graham (right) who played the lead in the opera, and the real Sister Helen Prejean.

 ![](/images/dmw-2.jpg)

-Michael Yeargan�s design for the bleak prison setting of the Opera
+Michael Yeargan's design for the bleak prison setting of the Opera

 ![](/images/dmw-3.jpg)